 iii Private law emergency regime

-On 12 June 2020, in response to the covid-19 crisis, the government enacted Law 14,010 providing for the emergency and transitional legal framework for private law legal relationships.
-Two items are worth highlighting from a corporate and M&A perspective:
+On 12 June 2020, in response to the covid-19 crisis, the government enacted Law 14,010 providing for the emergency and transitional legal framework for private law legal relationships, which were generally valid until 30 October 2020.

 Developments in corporate and takeover law and their impact

 i Reduction of thresholds for the exercise of corporate rights